Concert band: Instrumentation

 While largely made up of wind and percussion instruments, string instruments such as the string bass and concert harp are often scored for.
-The use of a harp dates back to its inclusion in the professional and military bands of John Philip Sousa and Edwin Franko Goldman.
+The use of a harp in wind bands dates back to its inclusion in the professional and military bands of John Philip Sousa and Edwin Franko Goldman.
 Such bands would often contain the top harpists of the country, such as Winifred Bambrick, who was one of the first female instrumentalists to tour with the Sousa Band, and Victor Salvi, who played with the United States Navy Band.
-Notably, the United States Air Force Band scores for cellos, a practice unique to the ensemble that dates back to the tenure of director George S. Howard.
+Notably, the United States Air Force Band scores for an entire section of cellos, a practice unique to the ensemble that dates back to the tenure of director George S. Howard.

 Complicated percussion parts are common in concert band pieces, often requiring many percussionists.
 Many believe this is a major difference between the orchestra (which usually lacks a large battery of percussion) and the concert band.
 While in older transcriptions and concert works, the timpani were treated as their own section as in an orchestra, today in bands the timpani are considered a part of the percussion section.
-Consequently, the timpani player often will double on other percussion instruments.
+Consequently, if so needed, the timpani player often will double on other percussion instruments.

 Contemporary compositions often call on players to use unusual instruments or effects.
 For example, several pieces call on the use of a siren while others will ask players to play recorders, whirly tubes, or to sing, hum, snap, clap or even crinkle sheets of paper.
 The wind band's diverse instrumentation and large number of players makes it a very flexible ensemble, capable of producing a variety of sonic effects.

-Instrumentation has developed throughout time to become more efficient for the conditions that marching bands need to play in.
+Instrumentation for the bands has developed throughout different eras to become more efficient for the conditions that marching bands need to play in.
 For example, clarinets were found to be more suitable than the older oboes and became more widely used in the 18th century.
 More heavy and bulky instruments were replaced by trombones and cornets.
 In the 19th century, band instruments became highly developed as they started to add keys and valves that made certain ranges and notes on instruments easier to navigate and perform, which became a huge game changer for all musicians.